score-json/json/TSF/trustable/no-json-faults/NJF-08.5.md

     publish_documentation: exclude
     test_trudag_extensions: exclude
     ubuntu: include
+score:
+    Jonas-Kirchhoff: 1.0
 ---

-The service does not accept cyrillic e u0415, u0436, nor exp.
+The service does not accept u0415 and u0436 (cyrillic e and E) as exponent signs in numbers with exponent.